 XDCR’s Quality of Service feature enables administrators to prioritize on-going replication streams over the initial replication to ensure the replications are serviced in the order of criticality.
 Priorities assigned will dictate the quality of service for every replication stream and enable efficient resource utilization.

 - Blog: Exercising Control on Quality of Service using XDCR

 Easiest Platform to Manage

 Robust Rebalance Operation

 Rebalance is now much more robust and resilient, enabling Couchbase administrators to automate management of their cluster rebalance.
-Some of the improvements include automatic restart of rebalance after failure, automatic rebalance after node failover, and enhanced monitoring of rebalance progress.
+Some of the improvements include automatic restart of rebalance after failure, auto-failover during rebalance, and enhanced monitoring of rebalance progress.

 Couchbase Server continues to extends its security capabilities to meet stringent security and regulatory compliance requirements.
 Node-to-node encryption adds an additional layer of security by encrypting data in transit between cluster services which are deployed across servers.
 This prevents potential attackers from intercepting sensitive intra-cluster traffic.

 With group support, you can leverage existing organizational groups in your LDAP domain to control Couchbase Server access.
 In addition, user groups can also be configured for local domain users to better manage and control which Couchbase resources are accessed.
 Groups can be mapped to real-life development teams, business units, or departments.